 Diagram below depicts main components of Kublr Cluster and Kubernetes:

-The Kublr Centralized Log Collection feature is built on top of the classic ElasticSearch / Logstash and Kibana stack.
-In addition, for better resilience RabbitMQ MQ provider is used to accamulate remaining log entries between sync up sessions.
-On Kublr Cluster level helm package with RabbitMQ, FluentD and haproxy is deployed.
-FluentD collects log entries from all levels: hardware, OS, pods, Kubernetes components, including Kublr-core.
-RabbitMQ is configured to be primary destination for the collected logs and haproxy is used for data channel between Kublr Platform and Kublr Cluster using Kubernetes port-forwarding feature.
+Kublr’s centralized log collection capability is built on top of the Elasticsearch, Logstash, and Kibana stack.
+In addition, for better resilience RabbitMQ is used to accamulate the remaining log entries between sync up sessions.
+On a Kublr cluster level, Helm package with RabbitMQ, FluentD and haproxy is deployed.
+FluentD collects log entries from all levels: hardware, OS, pods, Kubernetes and Kublr core components.
+RabbitMQ is configured to be the primary destination for all collected logs and haproxy used for data channels between the Kublr Platform and Kublr clusters through Kubernetes port-forwarding feature.